shlipsey3/azure-docs/articles/active-directory/conditional-access/overview.md

 ---
 # What is Conditional Access?

-The modern security perimeter now extends beyond an organization's network to include user and device identity.
+The modern security perimeter now extends beyond an organization's purple network to include user and device identity.
 Organizations can use identity-driven signals as part of their access control decisions.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4MwZs]